 To a certain degree, deep extensions of mineralization can be found by following known deposits down plunge.
 The Company has been successful at discovering new "blind" mineralized zones through systematic drilling and a continually improving understanding of the structural controls.
 In this way, Great Panther has been successful in replacing what it mines each year.
 Due to the complex nature of the ore, some zones are mined as they are found, without the need (or time) for detailed drilling.
 As such, approximately 30% of the production typically comes from zones outside of the official resource.

 When Great Panther acquired the Guanajuato Mines in 2005, there were no NI 43-101 compliant resources and the Company had to rehabilitate the mine in order to begin establishing a new resource base.
-Since then, seven NI 43-101 technical reports have been completed and filed.
+Since then, numerous NI 43-101 technical reports have been completed and filed.

 A table of resources for the GMC can be found here